GaygysyzMyradov/GaygysyzMYradov/README.md

-### Hi there 👋

-<--

-**GaygysyzMyradov/GaygysyzMYradov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

--->
 ### <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hello, I'm Gaýgysyz Myradov!

 I am a Senior Computer Science student in Xiamen University Malaysia.
 Currently, I individually work as a front-end web developer with intermediate skill level on CSS and HTML.
 I´m based in Kuala Lumpur, Malaysia.